 All students are expected to sit in their assigned lunch area.
 Students are not permitted to wander the halls at anytime.
-Students must be with a GPA teacher or staff member AT ALL times.
+Students must be with a GPA teacher or staff member at all times.

-Lunch Time and Restroom Use Students are strongly encouraged to use the restroom during their 30-minute lunch time.
+Lunch Time and Restroom Use Students are strongly encouraged to use the restroom during lunch time.
 All food items should be consumed within the designated eating areas during lunch or under the supervision of a staff member.
-Students are not allowed off campus during lunchtime.
+Students are not allowed off campus during lunch time.
 Leaving campus during lunch will result in truant status.

 During lunch is the best opportunity for students to use the restrooms.
-Both the girls' and boys' locker rooms will be open at lunchtime until 10 minutes before the end of lunch.
 Students are expected to use the restroom at lunch instead of in class, when possible, to avoid missing any instructional time.

 Tardy Sweep Policy Once the tardy bell rings, all classroom doors will be closed and locked.
 Students should be in class and beginning their lesson at this time.
-Students found outside the class without a pass will receive a negative consequence from the Dean of Students.
+Students found outside the class without a pass will receive a negative consequence from the Office of Student Conduct.